Antoniorios17/dota2_open_api/README.md

-# DOTA TEAMS API
+# DOTA Open API

-This python script will connect to the DOTA OPEN API to gather information about the professional teams and converted into a csv file
+I am working with opendotaAPI to gather different sets of information regarding the game using python as the main language